nus-cs2103-AY1920S1/duke/docs/README.md

 	- ```list``` : lists all tasks and notebooks
 	- ```todo meet john``` adds a to do task to the task list
 	-  ```done [1] ``` marks the task with the index 1 as done
+	- `help` shows a list of all the commands

 ## 3. Features  <a name="Features"></a>